Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Abstract

 \section{Abstract}

-Large-scale variational quantum algorithms possess an expressive capacity that is beyond the reach of classical computers and is widely regarded as a potential pathway to achieving practical quantum advantages.
+Large-scale variational quantum algorithms are widely recognized as a potential pathway to achieve practical quantum advantages.
 However, the presence of quantum noise might suppress and undermine these advantages, which blurs the boundaries of classical simulability.
-To gain further clarity on this matter, we present a novel polynomial-scale method that efficiently approximates quantum mean values in variational quantum algorithms with bounded truncation error in the presence of independent single-qubit depolarizing noise.
-Our method is based on path integrals in the Pauli basis.
-We have rigorously proved that, for a fixed noise rate $\lambda$, our method's time and space complexity exhibits a polynomial relationship with the number of qubits $n$, the circuit depth $L$, the inverse truncation error $\frac{1}{\varepsilon}$, and the inverse success probability $\frac{1}{\delta}$.
-Furthermore, We also prove that computational complexity becomes $\mathrm{Poly}\left(n,L\right)$ when the noise rate $\lambda$ exceeds $\frac{1}{\log{L}}$ and it becomes exponential with $L$ when the noise rate $\lambda$ falls below $\frac{1}{L}$.
+To gain further clarity on this matter, we present a novel polynomial-scale method based on the path integral of observable's back-propagation on Pauli paths (OBPPP).
+This method efficiently approximates expectation values of operators in variational quantum algorithms with bounded truncation error in the presence of single-qubit Pauli noise.
+Theoretically, we rigorously prove: 1) For a constant minimal non-zero noise rate $\gamma$, OBPPP's time and space complexity exhibit a polynomial relationship with the number of qubits $n$, the circuit depth $L$.
+2) For variable $\gamma$, in scenarios where more than two non-zero noise factors exist, the complexity remains $\mathrm{Poly}\left(n,L\right)$ if $\gamma$ exceeds $\sfrac{1}{\log{L}}$, but grows exponential with $L$ when $\gamma$ falls below $\sfrac{1}{L}$.
+Numerically, we conduct classical simulations of IBM's zero-noise extrapolated experimental results on the 127-qubit Eagle processor [Nature \textbf{618}, 500 (2023)].
+Our method attains higher accuracy and faster runtime compared to the quantum device.
+Furthermore, our approach allows us to simulate noisy outcomes, enabling accurate reproduction of IBM's unmitigated results that directly correspond to raw experimental observations.
+Our research reveals the vital role of noise in classical simulations and the derived method is general in computing the expected value for a broad class of quantum circuits and can be applied in the verification of quantum computers.